The Top-Fermented Steam Beer of Kentucky

-This part was to deal with a pre-Prohibition brewer, George F. Goerl, who continued in the business after beer was legalized nationally on April 7, 1933.
-I will get to him soon, but first a gloss on my Part II.
+This part was to deal with a pre-Prohibition brewer, George F. Goerl, who resumed business after brewing was legalized nationally on April 7, 1933.
+I will get to him soon, but first want to expand on my Part II.

-I have written often about the lead-up to this re-legalization of beer.
-Bob Brown issued his arch Let There Be Beer in 1932.
-A brewing school was re-established in Chicago.
-Breweries that made .5% ABV near beer were being refurbished and reorganized in anticipation of beer becoming legal again.
+I have written often about the lead-up to the re-legalization of beer.
+Harbingers included author Bob Brown’s arch Let There Be Beer in 1932.
+A brewing academy was re-established in Chicago, and breweries that made .5% ABV near beer were refurbished and reorganized in anticipation of beer becoming legal again.

-Features in the press discussed beer as it was before Prohibition, examining old-time bars and saloons, the cultural practices associated with them – German-style beer gardens, music – and sometimes the kinds of beer consumed were all fodder for these pieces.
+Features in the press discussed the beer scene before Prohibition, examining old-time bars and saloons and cultural practices associated with them.
+German-style beer gardens, music, and sometimes the kinds of beer consumed were all fodder for these pieces.

-This journalism also looked at what shape the future bar would take, which old breweries would resume business, and what types of beer the public could expect would emerge.
+This journalism looked at what shape the future tavern would take, which of the old breweries might resume business, and the types of beer the public could expect from the new brewing.

-This piece in August 1932 is, to date, the most detailed I’ve seen for its description of pre-Prohibition beer types.
-Generally, the press was not over-technical on such matters.
-By nature the general media are like that, even today.
+This article in August 1932 is the most detailed I have seen for its description of pre-Prohibition beer types.
+Generally, the everyday press was not over-technical for such matters.
+By nature, the general media are like that, even today.

-But this piece delved into the technicalities of beer classification.
-It originated in the New York World-Telegram and was reprinted in other papers, here we see it in Indianapolis.
+But the 1932 piece delved into the technicalities of beer classification.
+The article originated in the New York World-Telegram and was reprinted in other cities, here we see it in Indianapolis.

 The authors were Joseph Mitchell and William O’Brien.
-Mitchell is the well-known journalist who later lyricised McSorley’s tavern in the magazine New Yorker.
-In the 1932 article, he shows an early interest in beer.
+Mitchell is the well-known journalist who later immortalized McSorley’s tavern in New Yorker magazine.
+In the 1932 article, he showed an early interest in beer.

-The duo evidently researched their subject matter carefully and probably consulted professional brewing circles.
+The writing duo evidently researched their subject carefully and probably consulted professionals in the field.
 On the subject of steam beer, they make a very interesting statement:

 Steam beer, a sweet and lively product with only a trace of bitter hop flavor, was popular in San Francisco and Louisville before prohibition.
 Also known as “common” or “present-use” beer, it was bottled or placed on tap almost as soon as it was made.

 This wording echoes, and validates my reasoning that steam beer could be top-fermenting.
-It goes so far to call Louisville (i.e., Kentucky) common beer – which was an ale – steam beer.
+It goes so far to call Kentucky common beer – which was an ale – steam beer.
 That is how I read it anyway, as, apart the mention of Louisville, “common” was never a term typically applied to lager.

-It also englobes present-use ale – the lively or cream ales.
+The statement takes in present-use ale. a term that meant lively or cream ales.
 These were warm-fermented and krausened, either with ale wort or sometimes lager-wort, as I’ve discussed earlier.
 The journalistic formulation for such live beer is “bottled or placed on tap as soon as it is made”.*

-This shows that in practical brewing, these types of beer were considered of a piece.
-The shallow clarifiers of California practice were not mentioned.
-The common elements are a warm, hence quick fermentation and an actively fermenting, especially lively product at dispense.
+This shows that in practical brewing, all these types were considered of a piece.
+The shallow clarifier pans of California practice are not mentioned.
+The elements common to each are a warm, therefore quick fermentation and an actively fermenting, especially lively product when tapped.

-Of course, classification narrows and widens with the context and purposes of the writer.
-Still, to flat out call Kentucky common beer steam beer tells us something.
+Certainly, classification narrows and widens with the context and purposes of the writer, but to flat out call Kentucky common beer steam beer tells us something.
 Even a curious layman couldn’t make this up; it had to come from consultations they made.

-California Common is the name used today to describe the steam beer style speaking generically.
-This arises in that Anchor Brewing in San Francisco has trademarked the term “steam beer”.
-So when other brewers make the style, they call it California common instead of steam beer.
+California Common is the name used today to describe the steam beer style, speaking generically.
+This arose in that Anchor Brewing in San Francisco has trademarked the term “steam beer”.
+So when other brewers make the style, they cannot call it steam beer but use the term California common.

-*This class of beer must be distinguished from the type of ale, often called sparkling or cold sparkling, that blended krausen with a matured, still ale.
-The latter would have a mature character lacking in cream or lively ale strictly called.
-The term present use was used to describe both kinds depending on author and context.
+*This class must be distinguished from the ale, often called sparkling or cold sparkling, that blended krausen with a matured, still ale.
+The latter had a mature character lacking in cream or lively ale strictly so-called, but “present-use” sometimes was used to mean either.